BabakShah/developerportal/pages/platforms/v2/unity/unity.md

 *   Windows 7 and above
 *   OS 10.9.5 and above
-*   Android 4.4 and above

 ## Video Tutorial
 <iframe width="100%" height="400px" src="https://www.youtube.com/embed/HjtPiXWx220" frameborder="0" allowfullscreen></iframe>

 ## Class Documentation
-The classes that come with this asset are viewable [here](/pages/platforms/v2/unity/AffdexUnityHelp/index.html).
+The classes that come with this asset are viewable [here](http://developer.affectiva.com/pages/platforms/v2/unity/AffdexUnityHelp/index.html).

 ## Using the Asset

-We package our plugin as an asset, like those you can buy on Unity's Asset Store.
-It is currently only available directly from us (contact gaminginfo@affectiva.com for a copy).
+We package our plugin as an asset that we intend to sell on Unity's Asset Store.
+It is currently only available directly from us (contact SDK@affectiva.com for a copy).
 The purpose of the asset is to detect facial expressions and their underlying emotions from facial images.
 Facial images can be captured from different sources:

-*   Camera: images from the webcam (or selfie cam for mobile devices)
 *   Frames: a sequence of timed images.
 *   Video: a video file on a device's local storage.